luschiro/julia_learning/README.md

 # About

 Repo dedicated to Julia learning with geology cases.
+Getting back

 **Modules**: